NBISweden/SCoRe_user_doc/docs/faq.md

 These are some categories a user can be in:

+- Anyone
+- Anyone in Europe
 - Anyone in Sweden
 - A researcher based in Sweden
-- A researcher associated to a Swedish university
+- A researcher associated to a specific Swedish university
+- A researcher in a specific field

 ## What is meant with 'resources'?